-The total grant funding that the City has for the development of human settlements is shown in table 46 below.
-The latest approved total budget for the Human Settlements Directorate for the 2022/23 financial year is R1 118 830 146, which is made up of a capital budget of R741 970 099 and an operating budget of R376 860 047 as shown in tables 47 and 48 respectively.
-19 It should be noted that grant funding allocations fluctuate year on year and are difficult to plan for over the medium and long term.
+The total grant funding that the City has for the development of human settlements is shown in table 45 below.
+The latest approved total budget for the Human Settlements Directorate for the 2025/26 financial year is R1 129 455 194, which is made up of a capital budget of R794 998 190 and an operating budget of R334 457 004 as shown in tables 46 and 47 respectively13.
+It should be noted that grant funding allocations fluctuate year on year and are difficult to plan for over the medium and long term.
 Even the short term is unpredictable, as it is dependent on the state of the country's economy and priorities.
-COVID-19 impacted the allocations in the short term, with reductions experienced.